santoshm-git/Jenkins1/labs/installing_nodes.md

 8. Keep other options as Deafult.
 Click Save

 ### Once Completed one offline node is available under 'Build Executer Status'
+1. select 'Windows Nodes' which is showing offline
+2. Ensure Java is installed on the node
+3. Access 'http://18.237.87.185:8080/jnlpJars/agent.jar' to download 'agent.jar' and place it in agent remote directory which is 'C:\Windows\'
+4. Open CMD & Run cd c:\Jenkins
+5. Copy command under Run from agent command line: and Runthe same from CMD